by Dr. C.H. Weaver M.D. updated 5/2021

-Tecentriq® (atezolizumab) immunotherapy prolongs the survival of individuals with non-small cell lung cancer (NSCLC) when used as part of an initial treatment in combination with chemotherapy and when used as a single drug for individuals with recurrent NSCLC.
+Tecentriq® (atezolizumab) immunotherapy prolongs the survival of individuals with non-small cell lung cancer (NSCLC) when used as part of initial treatment in combination with chemotherapy and when used as a single drug for individuals with recurrent NSCLC.
 Clinical trial results released from the IMpower010 trial at the 2021 American Society of Clinical Oncology Annual Meeting suggest similar benefit from Tecentriq when used to treat earlier stage cancers.15

-The US Food and Drug Administration (FDA) has approved Tecentriq® (atezolizumab) monotherapy and in combination with Avastin® (bevacizumab), paclitaxel and carboplatin (chemotherapy), for the first-line treatment of people with metastatic (NSCLC) with no EGFR or ALK genomic abnormalities.
-The FDA approvals are based on results from Phase III studies demonstrating that Tecentriq was superior to standard chemotherapy for prolonging patient survival.(1-3,10,11)
+The US Food and Drug Administration (FDA) has approved Tecentriq® (atezolizumab) monotherapy and in combination with Avastin® (bevacizumab), paclitaxel and carboplatin (chemotherapy), for the first-line treatment of individuals with advanced NSCLC with no EGFR or ALK mutations.
+The FDA approvals are based on results from Phase III studies demonstrating that Tecentriq was superior to standard chemotherapy for prolonging patient survival.1-3,10,11,14,15

-Tecentriq belongs to a class of medicines called “checkpoint inhibitors.”
+Tecentriq is a precision cancer immunotherapy medicine called a “checkpoint inhibitors.”
 Checkpoint inhibitors are a novel precision cancer immunotherapy that helps to restore the body’s immune system in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
 PD-1 and PD-L1 are proteins that inhibit certain types of immune responses, allowing cancer cells to evade detection and attack by certain immune cells in the body.
 A checkpoint inhibitor can block the PD-1 and PD-L1 pathway and enhance the ability of the immune system to fight cancer.
 By blocking the binding of the PD-L1 ligand these drugs restore an immune cells’ ability to recognize and fight the cancer cells.
 A diagnostic test to measure the level of PD-L1 is available.

 Tecentriq is a monoclonal antibody designed to target and bind to a protein called PD-L1 (programmed death-ligand 1), which is expressed on cancer cells and cancer-infiltrating immune cells.
 PD-L1 interacts with PD-1 and B7.1, both found on the surface of T cells, causing inhibition of T cells.
 By blocking this interaction, Tecentriq may enable the activation of T cells, restoring their ability to effectively detect and attack cancer cells.